IPassivePacketSource

 PassivePacketSource simple module

-This module is a passive packet source which can be pulled for packets from the connected packet collector.
+A passive packet source which can be pulled for packets from the connected packet collector.

-PendingQueue simple module (no description)
+PendingQueue simple module

 PriorityQueue compound module

-This module implements a priority queue with multiple inner queues and an optional shared memory buffer.
+Implements a priority queue with multiple inner queues and an optional shared memory buffer.

 PriorityScheduler simple module